JRay87/JRay87.github.io-reading-notes-/201/class-13.md

 "Trapping" the storage happens when the browser gets a new "snapshot" of the key/value pairs following a change to data stored in the local storage.
 This is done with the `storage` function(? - was this just the name used for the example?).

-HTML5 stores up to 5MB of user data in local storage and (as of 2011) can not be expanded
+HTML5 stores up to 5MB of user data in local storage and (as of 2011) can not be expanded.

+## I'd like to know:

+What changes have happened since 2011 to HTML5 and local storage?